How to Time Contractions During Labour – Importance and Procedure

 Why Should You Keep a Track on Your Contractions?

-Contractions are the main clue that tell you that you are ready to give birth.
+Contractions are the main clue that tells you that you are ready to give birth.
 Even if your water has broken, you will be generally instructed to wait till your contractions form a regular, close pattern before heading to the birthing room in the hospital.
-Keep a track on your contractions because it will tell you which stage of labour you are at.
+Keep track of your contractions because it will tell you which stage of labour you are at (3).

 1. Early Labour